Frequently Asked Questions:

 Regrettably, many were destroyed.
 There are some that are still in existence in outlying areas but not currently in use.

-6. Will I be able to find family records?
+6. Will I be able to find additional family records and photographs?

-Often there are one or more family members who have some records and they are typically most willing to share these.
-There are frequently family photographs as well.
+Often there are one or more family members who have some records and photos.
+Relatives are typically quite willing to share these.

 There are few official records, such as birth and marriage records, remaining in local public offices and churches in outlying areas.
 Most have been moved to the Lithuanian Historical Archives in Vilnius.